alanrvazquez/CCVNS_algorithm/README.txt

-README file for code to accompany "Two-Level Designs Constructed by Concatenating Orthogonal Arrays of Strength Three," by Alan Vazquez-Alcocer, Peter Goos, and Eric D. Schoen.
+README file for MATLAB code to accompany Vazquez, A. R., Goos, P., and Schoen E. D. (2019).
+"Constructing Two-Level Designs by Concatenation of Strength-3 Orthogonal Arrays."
+Technometrics, Vol. 61, p.p.
+219-232.

 ===CONTENTS=======================================